noir-lang/noir/docs/docs/developers/aztecjs/guides/send_transaction.md

 This guide explains how to send a transaction using [Aztec.js](../main.md).

-To do this from the CLI, go [here](../../sandbox/references/cli-commands.md#sending-a-transaction).

 ## Prerequisites

 You should have a wallet to act as the transaction sender, and a contract that has been deployed.